dkovacs24/ReviOS_faq/docs/not-related.md

 ## Internet/Sound/Bluetooth/other hardware... not working

 Install the driver.
-Help: [How to install drivers](drivers.md)
+Help: [How to install drivers page](drivers.md)

 ### I do not have internet after installing ReviOS

 You probably did not follow the ReviOS installation guide, where we recommend to download your driver before installation, exactly because of this situation.
 Use an other computer or if your phone has mobileinternet, use USB tethering, to download the network driver.
-More help finding the drivers on the [How to install drivers](drivers.md) page.
+More help finding the drivers on the [How to install drivers page](drivers.md).

 <!-- ## If you do not have internet...